polleverywhere/rubygem/README.md

-# Poll Everywhere API Gem
+# The Official Poll Everywhere API Gem

 The Poll Everywhere gem is the best way to integrate Poll Everywhere with your applications.